ewels/tallphil.co.uk/_posts/2013-01-29-making-a-website-srcf.md

 Next up, check that you can access your database: log in to [phpMyAdmin](https://www.srcf.net/phpmyadmin/).
 This is a web-based control panel where you can view and edit your database manually.
 You should see your personal database on the left along with any society account databases.
 They should all look pretty empty at this point.

 If everything is working so far and you have all of your login details and passwords, we're good to go!
-Congratulations, that was the hardest bit of the whole process&#8230;
+Congratulations, that was the hardest bit of the whole process...

 ## Installing WordPress